chickenspaceprogram/KerbalSatelliteNetwork/README.md

-# KerbalSatelliteConstellation
+# KerbalSatelliteNetwork
- Helps you put satellites in the proper final and transfer orbits for a satellite constellation.
+ Helps you put satellites in the proper final and transfer orbits for a satellite network around a body in Kerbal Space Program.
+ Currently provides the periods, periapses, apoapses, and semi-major axes of the initial and transfer orbits.
+Delta-V totals will come in future.
+ Documentation of how to use this properly will come soon, but essentially, start in the transfer orbit, wait until you reach periapsis, detach a satellite, and burn that satellite's engines so that it is in the final orbit.
+Repeat this until you've detached your desired number of satellites.
+ For a proper satellite network, ensure that the periods of each final orbit are precisely equal (using Kerbal Engineer or similar).
+The apoapses and periapses matter less than the periods do, the goal is to have orbits with the same period so that the network doesn't drift.
+Getting precisely equal periods is nigh-impossible, since floating point does its thing, but you should be able to get within 0.001s with Kerbal Engineer.